Internet Sex Crimes Defense Attorney Massachusetts

 Do not contact the alleged victim or their family

-Preserve any evidence that might support your defense
+Preserve any evidence that may support your defense, including communications, account records, and witness information

 Write down everything you remember while details are fresh